 - Quamash (Camassia): A North American native that is hugely popular in British and European gardens but seldom seen in gardens in the U.S. Be a trendsetter and add this beauty to your garden!

-- Allium: Among the most striking of flowering bulbs, Alliums produce purple globe shaped flower heads that can reach up to 12″ across!
+- Allium: Among the most striking of flowering bulbs, Alliums produce showy globe shaped flower heads in purple or white that can reach up to 12″ across!
 Being members of the onion family their foliage and flowers have a pungent scent and smell and are rarely eaten by deer or rabbits.

 - Summer Snowflake (Leucojum): Another underutilized bulb that deserves a place in every garden!
 Exquisite hanging white bells, tipped with green, on 12″-15″ stems in late spring/early summer.